pengfei99/VTLExample/doc/Performence_test.md

 Time gap: 2379 milli seconds
 ```

-Conclusion : AggregateDynamicExample is much quicker.
-Even with the tempView layer, one dynamic join is much faster than
+Conclusion : This time AggregateDynamicExample is much quicker.
+Because even with the tempView layer, one dynamic join is much faster than
-joining multi group by
+joining the result of multiply group by.

 ### Case 3: 6 aggregation function in groupBy